At a Glance: Visually Impaired Learner Program

 - Begin the application process

-Admission deadline: April 1 or until filled Even years only.
+Admission deadline: Nov.
+1 (early) or Feb.
+1 (regular) Even years only.

 Campus and online cohorts